monktastic/hackmd/spirituality/nonduality.md

 ## A brief note on Theravada

 Theravada (the other main branch of Buddhism) tends to emphasize the doctrine of no-self right from the start.
 While Advaitins may quibble with stage three because it seems to deny God, Theravadins tend to eschew stage one—and sometimes Mahayana as a whole—for precisely the opposite reason: it seems to _support_ it, thus apparently contradicting the Buddha.
 (Indeed, many modern nominally-Buddhist teachings seem _not_ to go beyond stage one or two, rendering those criticisms valid).
-Yet without realizing the "light of God"—which constitutes your entire experiential field right now, by the way—realization becomes very dry and sterile.
+Yet without realizing the "light of God"—which constitutes your entire experiential field right now, by the way—there cannot be full awakening.

 Soh:

-> I noticed that many Buddhists trained under the doctrine of anatta and emptiness seem to be put off by the description of “I AM realization” as it seems to contradict anatta.
+> I noticed that many Buddhists trained under the doctrine of anatta and emptiness seem to be put off by the description of “I AM” realization as it seems to contradict anatta.
 This will prevent their progress as they will fail to appreciate and realize the depth of luminous presence, and their understanding of anatta and emptiness remains intellectual.
 It should be understood that the I AM realization does not contradict anatta realization but complements it.
 It is the “original face before your parents were born” of Zen, and the unfabricated clarity in Dzogchen that serves as initial rigpa, it is also the initial certainty of Mind discovered in the first of the four yogas of Mahamudra. ... [it] is a direct taste and realization of the Mind of Clear Light.
 The view gets refined and the taste gets brought to effortless maturity and non-contrivance in all manifestation as one’s insights deepen. ...
 [T]here is no forgoing of this ‘Witness’, it is rather a deepening of insight to include the non-dual, groundlessness and interconnectedness of our luminous nature.

 One could certainly be forgiven for referring to this astonishing, miraculous, luminous (yet _empty_) nature as "God."
 And indeed, bowing in deep reverence and devotion to it—prayer, in other words—could certainly accelerate one's progress in realizing it.
 People often worry that emptiness is nihilistic, but it is anything but: